Suspending your health insurance policy

 You can suspend health insurance for several reasons, which can save you money in a few ways.

-The minimum and maximum times for which you can suspend cover differ between funds.
-However, the following limits commonly apply:
+Most health funds let you suspend your health insurance cover.
+That said, the minimum and maximum times for which you can suspend cover varies between brands.
+The following limits commonly apply:

-- You can suspend your membership for a minimum of two months
+- You can suspend your membership for a minimum of 2 months

-- You can suspend your membership for a maximum of two years
+- You can suspend your membership for a maximum of 2 years

-- The number of suspensions allowed per calendar year is usually limited to one or two
+- The number of suspensions allowed per calendar year is usually limited to 1 or 2

-- A separate limit may apply to the maximum suspension allowed for financial hardship, for example three months
+- A separate limit may apply to the maximum suspension allowed for financial hardship, for example 3 months

 - There may also be a lifetime limit on the number of financial hardship suspensions permitted

 Check the fine print with your health fund for full details of any limits that apply.